liuliu/ccv/doc/convnet.md

 ccv's implementation is still about 5% behind Clarifai (Matt's commercial implementation, later claimed to be 10.7%: http://www.clarifai.com/) and 2% behind OverFeat on top-5 missing rate.

-For 32-bit float point image-net-2012.sqlite3 on CPU, the top-1 missing rate is XX.XX%, and the top-5
+For 32-bit float point image-net-2012.sqlite3 on CPU, the top-1 missing rate is 38.51%, and the top-5
-missing rate is XX.XX%.
+missing rate is 16.57%.

 For 32-bit float point image-net-2010.sqlite3 on GPU, the top-1 missing rate is 33.91%, and the top-5
 missing rate is 14.08%.